spencerwooo/PaimonMenuBar/README.md

 ## What's this?

-Genshin Impact has got a complicated daily system, consisting of:
+Genshin Impact has got a complicated daily (weekly) system, consisting of:

 * 4 Daily commisions.
 * 5 Expeditions.